guilhermebkel/guilhermebkel/README.md

 # Hi there 👋

 My name is Guilherme Mota.
-I'm currently a Tech Lead at @PICSIZE.
+I'm currently a Tech Lead at @Bume.
 I'm working mostly with Node.js, Typescript and React.js but I love to know about everything that revolves around technology, so I have some knowledge about Devops and Design as well.

 I'm also passionate about open source, so occasionally you will see me giving stars all around the github repositories and developing new projects.